 The primary goal of Arts Education at City Opera is to connect learners of all ages to the performing arts by offering a range of programs suited to a variety of learner needs.
 In so doing, it is our hope that participants of every age will find for themselves that participation in the arts enriches, enhances and broadens one's life.

-Programs are presented in close collaboration with select Northwest Michigan arts organizations and local educators to ensure they meet the needs of the community.
+Programs are frequently presented in close collaboration with participating arts organizations, including the Wharton Center for Performing Arts and other area arts organizations, along with local educators to ensure they meet the needs of the community.

 Take It From The Top is a series of interactive workshops taught by working Broadway professionals who have a passion for providing training and perspective for students interested in pursuing a professional career in musical theatre as well as those just looking to have fun with performing arts.

 Michigan high school students are invited to write and submit one-act scripts to a juried competition.
 Six finalists are assigned a theatre professional who mentors the student playwright with revising their play.
 Each finalist receives a cash award and sees their play come to life, directed and performed by Traverse City area thespians.

 Family at City Opera House programming connects unique live performances with young students and families in the community to create high quality arts learning and engagement experiences.
 City Opera House strives to provide opportunities for learning and discovery by connecting multiple generations to art, music and theatre.